 When my family was all home for the Holidays, I couldn’t wait to try Ashley Christensen’s old fashioned Macaroni and Cheese recipe.
 I’ve eaten at her restaurant, Poole’s Diner in Raleigh a few times, and always get the mac and cheese.

 There are so many ways to make macaroni and cheese and I love each and every one of them.
-Each are unique and delicious in their own way and I can’t choose one that is my all time favorite.
-Everyone has a favorite comfort food, and this is my personal favorite.
+Each are unique and delicious in their own way like crock pot mac and cheese, and I can’t choose one that is my all time favorite.
+Everyone has a favorite comfort food, and this one is my personal favorite.

 It’s my go-to side dish to make for friends and family because it’s so simple but scrumptious at the same time.
 Some mac and cheese recipes are made with evaporated milk, some can be made in one pot, but this one is creamy with most of the cheese forming a beautiful crust on top.

 What makes this so delicious is the simplicity of ingredients.
 It’s a mac and cheese recipe that is made without flour or bread crumbs, the crunchy topping comes from the broiled cheese.
 You don’t have to make a white sauce with flour, but you still get a cheesy sauce.

 This version of macaroni that is served at Poole’s Diner looks fabulous with a top layer of cheese broiled to a golden brown with a simple creamy base underneath.
 Mine turned out just like her photos.
 I’m not sure my photos can match the beautiful photography in this book, but I’m pretty sure it tasted just as creamy and decadent as what you’ll find in the restaurant.